The Salzburg Festival: August 12 - 20, 2018

-With upgraded and renovated accommodations (see paragraph below) at the classic traditional Pitter Hotel (now a member of the Crowne Plaza chain), we have planned an incomparable week of music and sightseeing in the foothills of the Alps and tranquil Salzkammergut Lakes.
+With upgraded and renovated accommodations (see paragraph below) at the traditional Imlauer Hotel Pitter, we have planned an incomparable week of music and sightseeing in the foothills of the Alps and tranquil Salzkammergut Lakes.
 Old and new friends should respond immediately to avoid disappointment.